VdoCipher/cloudhopper/README.md

 ```

-Add the following scripts to your package.json
+Step 2: Add the following scripts to your package.json

 ```json
 "scripts" : {